August 15, by Nathaly Pesantez

 “We the Community are tired of the City’s promise of affordable housing at the expense of open/ public space, and in exchange for massive density that further contributes stress to the waterfront and the flood plane,” the petition reads.

 Furthermore, the petition asks city officials to support Community Board 2’s request to take the abandoned site at 44-02 Vernon Blvd (nicknamed Lake Vernon, since it is filled with water) and convert into a space for community benefit.
+Lake Vernon is not part of the EDC development.

 The petition, which has 178 signees out of 200 needed, will be presented to Mayor Bill de Blasio, along with Queens borough president Melinda Katz, Councilmember Jimmy Van Bramer, and other political leaders.